-It helps guard you and your assets against claims and lawsuits.
+Umbrella insurance helps guard your assets against claims and lawsuits.

-The cost ranges depending on coverage, but is minimal compared to the benefits.
+The premium varies depending on coverage, but is minimal compared to the benefits.

-DAY #24 – Research identity theft protection service.
+DAY #24 – Research identity theft protection services.

 → Avoid googling customer service phone numbers.
 There may be a hacker on the other end that is waiting to steal your information.

 → Don’t open suspicious emails.

 → Research anything that seems too good to be true or has suspicious circumstances.

 → Don’t be afraid to ask questions.

 → Avoid phone calls from unknown numbers unless you’re expecting them (on your personal number).

 If you’re seeking additional layers of security, purchasing ID fraud insurance for $10-$35 per month is an option.